tallforasmurf/CHIP8IDE/readme.md

 ## Introduction

-CHIP8IDE is an interactive development environment used to write programs for the CHIP-8 virtual machine.
+CHIP8IDE is an *interactive development environment* used to write programs for the *CHIP-8 virtual machine*.

 CHIP-8 is a virtual machine architecture that was designed for a microcomputer kit released in 1977.
-The purpose of CHIP-8 was to let hobbyists write game programs for their single-board kit computer without having to learn the details of the hardware.
+Its purpose was to let hobbyists write game programs for their single-board kit computer without having to learn the details of the hardware.
+In the years since, many people have written emulators for the CHIP-8 so programs written for it could run on later hardware.

-In the years since, many people have written emulators for the CHIP-8 so programs written for it could run on modern hardware.
-CHIP8IDE contains an emulator for executing CHIP-8 code, but it also offers tools for entry, editing, assembly, disassembly, and debugging CHIP-8 programs.
+CHIP8IDE contains an emulator for executing CHIP-8 code, and it also offers tools for entry, editing, assembly, disassembly, and debugging CHIP-8 programs.

 The CHIP-8 machine is programmed using an *assembly language*.
 That means you program the hardware by writing individual machine instructions to manipulate binary values in the machine's registers and memory.
 To create output you write instructions that draw pixels on the screen.
 To get input you write instructions that read the state of the keypad buttons.
 You control the flow of execution by writing conditional jump instructions.

 Although the CHIP-8 virtual machine has many fewer parts and instructions than a modern CPU, the experience of writing code for it is very similar to writing assembly code for a real CPU like the Intel Core i7, ARMv8, or RISC-V. Learning to write and debug CHIP-8 code is excellent preparation for writing assembly code for a real machine.

-The rest of this document has these parts:
+There is a folder named `extras` included with CHIP8IDE.
+It contains binary and source programs, and these useful documents:

+* `An_Easy_Programming_System.pdf` was a magazine article by the designer of CHIP-8.
+It clearly explains how the designer meant CHIP-8 to be used.

+* `COSMAC_VIP_Manual.pdf` is part of the original manual that you would have received with your new microcomputer kit.
+It tells how to use CHIP-8 and gives a sense of what it was like to be a computer hobbyist forty years ago.

+* `assembler_reference.pdf` is the documentation for the CHIP-8 assembly language.
+You will want to keep it handy whenever you are writing code.

+Those documents provide a complete introduction to the CHIP-8 "machine" and how it is meant to be used.
+The rest of this document is about CHIP8IDE:

-* [User Interface](#UI) tells about the windows the app opens.
+* [User interface](#UI) tells about the windows the app opens.

-* [Editor](#ED) tells how to use the Edit window to open, edit, and save programs.
+* [Using the editor](#ED) tells how to write, open, edit, assemble and save programs.

-* [Execution](#EX) tells about viewing memory and registers and how to run and single-step programs.
+* [Executing a program](#EX) tells about viewing memory and registers and how to run and single-step programs.

-* [Display](#DP) tells about using the emulated screen and keypad.
+* [Display and keypad](#DP) tells about using the emulated screen and keypad.

 * [History](#HI) has more on the interesting history of CHIP-8 and SCHIP.

 * [Design](#PY) summarizes the code modules of CHIP8IDE for readers.

 * [Sources](#SO) acknowledges the many CHIP-8 internet sources that were plundered to make this app.

-There is a folder named `extras` included with CHIP8IDE.
-It contains binary and source programs, plus these useful documents:

-* `assembler_reference.pdf` is the documentation for the CHIP-8 assembly language.
-You will want to keep it handy whenever you are writing code.

-* `COSMAC_VIP_Manual.pdf` is part of the original manual that you would have received with your new microcomputer kit.
-It tells how to use CHIP-8 and gives a sense of what it was like to be a computer hobbyist forty years ago.

-* `An_Easy_Programming_System.pdf` was a magazine article by the designer of CHIP-8.
-It covers some of the same ground as the VIP Manual but gives a better idea of how he meant CHIP-8 to be used.

 ## <a name="UI"></a>User interface